top of page

 Since 2012, we have performed at Prague's beloved Letni Letna New Circus and Theatre Festival, one of the most magical Czech events of the year.
 This 3-week international festival brings phenomenal shows, music, theatre and energy to the city.
 It is one of the largest festivals of its kind in Central Europe.
 Over 60,000 people attend each summer!
 The main focus is stunning thetare shows that incorporate contemporary circus.
 There is also an extensive theatre programme for children, with 5–7 shows a day, many of which are puppet shows.
 There are also workshops, open-air shows and free concerts, not to mention a fantastic atmosphere where you can enjoy great performances, eat great food, and meet just about everyone in Prague who loves the arts.
 We feel very, very lucky to get to be part of this festival.

 Matej and Petr Forman (the sons of film director Milos Forman) are artists/puppeteers whose incredibly visual and even more incredibly imaginative projects redefine what I think of as puppetry.
 They organize an annual Arena Festival in Prague which, like Letni Letna, primarily showcases circus style shows.
 They also hold puppet shows for kids (many on their Boat of Mysteries, a barge that was turned into a puppet theatre).
-This year, Matej Forman created a mask/puppet show, Circus Los Animales Fantásticos, with our good friend and PIP teacher Dora Bouzkova and her colleagues from the company Puppets Beyond Borders, which is premiering there this weekend.
+Matej Forman created a mask/puppet show, Circus Los Animales Fantásticos, with our good friend and PIP teacher Dora Bouzkova and her colleagues from the company Puppets Beyond Borders.

 What is a European Festival without puppetry?